circular-code/smartfinance-server/README.md

-//enter docker container (in this case db) docker exec -it dev-mysql mysql docker exec -it dev-mysql bash mysql -u dev -p (see appsettings.json)
+//enter docker container (in this case db) docker exec -it dev-mysql mysql

+docker exec -it dev-mysql bash

+mysql -u dev -p (see appsettings.json)

+one command from root:
+docker exec -it dev-mysql -u dev -p
 /////////////////////////////
 release new version of server
 /////////////////////////////